limecodes/gogameplay.io/README.md

         TODO: Back button redirect from offer

         TODO: Gotta change vagrant name and stuff to `gogameplay.local` since I'm combining the front page and not using S3

+        // First I'm going to have offers that target a specific country and specific carrier
+    // For Everything else, I'm going to have a redirect
+    // Later, I'm going to have backup offers
+    // Also, if user hits "back button" I need offers for an offer wall